mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna took a few deep breaths to regain her composure.

 "Record everything.
 Every dot, every time.
 And find a way to determine their shape and size.
-Make sure Jesse is listening at the conduit tomorrow afternoon and wire your findings to me on the private senate channel once I reach Shaki.
+Make sure Thimlu is listening at the conduit tomorrow afternoon and wire your findings to me on the private senate channel once I reach Shaki.
 I'm calling for a debate in the evening."

 "We shall keep a constant eye."

-"And Thimlu," she recalled, "Keep your lines open.
+"And Jesse," she recalled, "Keep your lines open.
 Communication is the only way we'll get through this."

 "You have my word, žah."

-Thimlu scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.
+Jesse scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."